Are you planning a vacation with your little one? Maybe you can’t fit your regular stroller in with all your luggage when you visit family?

 A multi-position reclining seat has a five-point adjustable harness.
 The recline doesn’t go all the way back, so it’s not suitable for newborns — wait until they’re 3 months.

 There’s an extended canopy consisting of three tiers.
-We like that this has a clear peek-a-boo window so you can see what little one is doing.
+We like that this has a clear peekaboo window, so you can see what your little one is doing.
 We’re always hearing from parents who prefer this as an included feature.

-Added extras include a large storage basket and a removable child tray with dual cup holders.
-Parents are catered for too with a removable parent tray for two drinks and key/phone storage.
+Added extras include a large storage basket and removable child tray with dual cup holders.
+It also caters to parents with its removable parent tray for two drinks and key/phone storage.

 Accessories for Parents and Kids

-The thoughtful parent tray has two cup holders, and a space carved out in the middle for keys or a phone.
-The kid’s tray can also hold a cup or a juice carton.
+The thoughtful parent tray has two cup holders and a space carved out in the middle for keys or a phone.
+The child tray can also hold a cup or a juice carton.

 Stands Alone After Folding

 The stroller has a one-handed folding action.
-The parent and kids trays don’t need to be removed either.
-Once collapsed, it stands on its own, leaving you hands-free to deal with baby.
+The parent and child trays don’t need to be removed either.
+Once collapsed, it stands on its own, leaving you hands-free to deal with your baby.

 Fortunately, you don’t have to find somewhere to lean it or lay it down, which is ideal when you’re tight on space or out at a restaurant.